 The inland area produces excellent extra-virgin olive oil, tasty salamis and typical local wines such as Sangiovese, Pagadebit and Trebbiano and Albana or Cagnina - ideal for cakes and desserts - which can all be bought from several local vineyards.

 Riccione offers lots of places where friends can get together or visitors can meet new people, for a fun evening set to a variety of different music.
-In particular, the famous discos in the hills, like Cocoricò and Nu Echoes, welcome young people all year round, whilst the nightspots concentrated on the beach in the Marano area, near the border with Rimini, are the place to be in the summer.
+In particular, the famous discos in the hills, welcome young people all year round, whilst the nightspots concentrated on the beach in the Marano area are the place to be in the summer.

 The Riccione Terme spa is set in a lush park just a few steps from the sea and offers therapies and treatments using state-of-the-art medical technology.
 The secret lies in the four springs, sulfur-salt-bromine-iodine-magnesium, which with their unique and harmonious alchemy of precious elements are an extraordinary resource for the care and well-being of body and spirit.
 The establishment also houses a beauty and wellness center.

 In Riccione, sport is more than a game: the Italo Nicoletti is a sports center of excellence where all kinds of activities can be practiced.
 Prestigious national and international events are held at the Swimming Stadium, thanks to its two Olympic-size swimming pools.
 The Playhall is a multifunctional arena, equipped to host competitions of various kinds.

 At Easter, Riccione inaugurates the tourist season with spectacular events.
 In July there is Ciné, the event dedicated to summer days of cinema with previews and shows for the general public; in the heart of summer the calendar is marked by the rhythm of Radio DeeJay and special appointments with the great performers of music.